How to Plant, Grow, and Care for Monstera Adansonii

 Fertilizer

-Monstera plants as a species are low to moderate feeders, but their requirements really depend on their size.
-A swiss cheese vine that’s immature and which receives lower light conditions won’t grow as quickly nor need as much fertilizer.
-Larger plants with higher light conditions may need considerably more.
+Monsteras are low to moderate feeders, but their requirements depend on their size.
+An immature Swiss cheese vine receiving lower light conditions won’t grow as quickly nor need as much fertilizer, while larger plants with higher light conditions may need considerably more.

 If your potting mix included fertilizer initially, wait for a few months before beginning a fertilizer regimen.
 This gives the monstera time to absorb the food that was already in its soil.